 Now, we do have a ‘no parents on poolside’ policy and we would like to explain why it is in place to put your mind at ease!
 Although it might seem restrictive, it improves the safety of the swimming environment and we want the policy to reassure you that your child is in the safest environment possible.

-We believe it is in the interest of both our little learners and our teachers if parents are not at the poolside.
+We believe it is in the interest of both our little learners and our teachers if parents are not at the poolside as they learn to swim.
 Here are our reasons:

 Teacher – learner relationship building

 Teacher – learner relationship building is one of the fundamental blocks of good swimming instruction.
-It is important that the child learns to trust the teacher and to take instruction from them.
+The child must learn to trust the teacher and to take instruction from them.
 When parents are present at the pool and the lesson is underway, children often will look to their parent instinctively for instruction.
 This undermines their first steps in building trust with our teachers.
 And, trust is so important as it allows children to relax in the pool and it makes them more willing to listen to the instructor and progress with their swimming.
 If there was an emergency, we are trained in water safety.

 Your child’s progression is quicker